 I’ve found that the men I’ve fought beside in war—even though we come from different backgrounds, different skills, and different lives—we still mesh together to fight and complete a mission.
 In doing that mission together, day in and day out, living and breathing together, we became brothers.

-We used the downtime to learn about each other, we used the busy times to help and teach each other, and we used the trying times to test each other’s loyalty and resolve.
+We used the downtime to learn about each other, we used the busy times to help and teach each other, and we used the trying times to test each other’s resolve and loyalty.

 It was through these trying times I learned the most about my “brothers in arms.”
 What was important to him?
 Would he abandon his post or his mission?
 Would he sacrifice for others or for me?
 Would his ethics and values bend or break?
 Or would he be loyal to his brothers and to the cause?